Django Reinhardt: Legacy

-On 23 January 2010, Google Doodle celebrated Django Reinhard’s 100th Birthday.

 Influence

 Many guitar players and other musicians have expressed admiration for Reinhardt or have cited him as a major influence.
 Jeff Beck described Reinhardt as "by far the most astonishing guitar player ever" and "quite superhuman".
+Jimmy Page of Led Zeppelin said, "Django Reinhardt was fantastic.
+He must have been playing all the time to be that good."
+Andrew Latimer of the progressive rock band Camel said that he was influenced by Reinhardt.
+Denny Laine and Jimmy McCulloch, members of Paul McCartney's band Wings, mentioned him as an inspiration.
+Asked to name his ten greatest influences, Chet Atkins named Reinhardt as his number one.

 Grateful Dead's Jerry Garcia and Black Sabbath's Tony Iommi, both of whom lost fingers in accidents, were inspired by Reinhardt's example of becoming an accomplished guitar player despite his injuries.
 Garcia was quoted in June 1985 in Frets Magazine:

-Denny Laine and Jimmy McCulloch, members of Paul McCartney's band Wings, have mentioned him as an inspiration.

-Andrew Latimer, of the band Camel, has stated that he was influenced by Reinhardt.

-Willie Nelson has been a lifelong Reinhardt fan, stating in his memoir, "This was a man who changed my musical life by giving me a whole new perspective on the guitar and, on an even more profound level, on my relationship with sound...During my formative years, as I listened to Django's records, especially songs like 'Nuages' that I would play for the rest of my life, I studied his technique.
+Willie Nelson is a lifelong Reinhardt fan, writing in his memoir, "This was a man who changed my musical life by giving me a whole new perspective on the guitar and, on an even more profound level, on my relationship with sound...During my formative years, as I listened to Django's records, especially songs like 'Nuages' that I would play for the rest of my life, I studied his technique.
 Even more, I studied his gentleness.
 I love the human sound he gave his acoustic guitar."

-Jimmy Page of Led Zeppelin: "Django Reinhardt was fantastic. he must have been playing all the time to be that good."